 Background: BCHD is committed to enhancing the quality of life of older adults in our city.
-BCHD works to help these residents age in place and remain connected to their communities, by delaying premature institutionalization, and providing protection from abuse and neglect.
+BCHD works to help these residents age in place and remain connected to their communities, by delaying premature institutionalization and providing protection from abuse and neglect.
 The Division of Aging and CARE Services serves as Baltimore City’s local Area Agency on Aging (AAA) and guarantees essential core programs for older adults that include the operation of 14 senior centers, advocacy, guardianship, in-home care services, health evaluation, transportation, training, and volunteer opportunities.

 Accomplishments/Progress/Updates: BCHD has piloted several innovative approaches to improve health outcomes among older adults, including:

 - Preventing Falls.
 The Robert Wood Johnson Foundation awarded a $200,000 grant to a BCHD-led initiative with community partners to reduce falls among older adults by one-third over 3 years.
-This project involves use of data from the Maryland Health Services Cost Review Commission.
+This project involves the use of data from the Maryland Health Services Cost Review Commission.
 BCHD is currently developing protocols to identify falls “hot spots” across the City.
-Findings will inform a wide variety of falls prevention interventions for older adults, including in senior housing buildings and in services provided by community partners.
+Findings will inform a wide variety of fall prevention interventions for older adults, including in senior housing buildings and in services provided by community partners.

 - Senior Centers as Neighborhood Hubs.
-Senior centers serve as focal points or one stop shops for older adults to access services directly from within their community.
-This includes access to healthcare, educational opportunities, and a variety of social and recreational activity.
+Senior centers serve as focal points or one-stop shops for older adults to access services directly from within their community.
+This includes access to healthcare, educational opportunities, and a variety of social and recreational activities.
 Despite a decrease in funding for senior center operations, the City’s 14 senior centers served over 55,000 individuals last year by focusing on strategies that expand partnerships and innovation.
-One such effort is the Waxter Wisdom program, which uses theatrical presentation to promote educational awareness of the historic contributions of African American men and women.
+One such effort is the Waxter Wisdom program, which uses theatrical presentations to promote educational awareness of the historic contributions of African American men and women.
 Participation in fitness programs continues to rise.
 Fitness classes provided at senior centers ensure that older adults have the resources to address chronic conditions that may otherwise exacerbate and rob them of their physical independence and ability to live a long and healthy life.